jacksonrayhamilton/context-coloring/README.md

 When a `--version` argument is passed, a scopifier should print its version number and exit.
 This allows context-coloring to determine if an update is required.

+Alternatively, you could implement a "colorizer" in Emacs Lisp.
+A colorizer also handles the job of calling `context-coloring-colorize-region` to apply colors to a buffer.
+A colorizer may have better performance than a scopifier when parsing and coloring can be performed in the same pass.

 [js2-mode]: https://github.com/mooz/js2-mode
 [node]: http://nodejs.org/download/